PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/appgw/README.md

 ## Usage

+### General

-It requires that Firewalls and a dedicated subnet are set up already.
+Module requires that Firewalls and a dedicated subnet are set up already.

+An example invocation with a minium set of rules (at least one rule is required):

 ```hcl
 module "appgw" {